How to Pre-Qualify for a Personal Loan Like a Boss

 What is an early payment penalty?
 Some lenders don’t like it if you pay the loan off quicker than the agreed upon time limit.
-If you suddenly come into some money and try pay off a 3 year loan 1 year in, you could be hit with some penalties.
+If you suddenly come into some money and try to pay off a 3-year loan 1 year in, you could be hit with some penalties.

-Now it is the time to go out there and fill out pre-qualification forms.
+Now it is time to go out there and fill out pre-qualification forms.